trueberryless-org/starlight-save-file-component/README.md

-# `starlight-download-link`
+# `starlight-save-file-component`

 Quickly display a link to some download asset on your Starlight site.

 ## Package

-If you are looking for the Starlight component package, you can find it in the [`packages/starlight-download-link/`](/packages/starlight-download-link/) directory.
+If you are looking for the Starlight component package, you can find it in the [`packages/starlight-save-file-component/`](/packages/starlight-save-file-component/) directory.

 ## Project structure

-This project uses pnpm workspaces to develop a single Starlight component from the `packages/starlight-download-link/` directory.
+This project uses pnpm workspaces to develop a single Starlight component from the `packages/starlight-save-file-component/` directory.
 A Starlight documentation site is also available in the `docs/` directory that is also used for testing and demonstrating the Starlight component.

 ## License